europeana/Labs/api/object.md

 * TOC
 {:toc}

 Retrieve a single record from the Europeana dataset.
-A terminological note: TBD.
+On the relation between EDM and records read [this](http://labs.europeana.eu/api/repository/).

     http://europeana.eu/api/v2/record/[recordID].json